privacyidea/privacyidea/doc/application_plugins/index.rst

 Starting with privacyIDEA 2.19, there are two ways to integrate FreeRADIUS:

  * Using a Perl-based privacyIDEA plugin, which is available for FreeRADIUS 2.0.x and above.
-   It supports advanced use cases (such as challenge-response authentication or attribute mapping), but does not implement concurrent handling of multiple requests.
+   It supports advanced use cases (such as challenge-response authentication or attribute mapping).
    Read more about it at :ref:`rlm_perl`.
  * Using the rlm_rest plugin provided by FreeRADIUS 3.0.x and above.
-As it implements multithreading, it is suitable for use cases in which high performance is crucial.
-However, it currently does not support challenge-response or attribute mapping.
+However, this setup does not support challenge-response or attribute mapping.
 Read more about it at :ref:`rlm_rest`.

 With either setup, you can test the RADIUS setup using a command like this::